duvandekoker/duvandekoker/README.md

 #### Personal principles

 * Learn from failure - encourage failure, embrace setbacks, and allow mistakes.
 Learn, iterate and grow from them.
-* Design for everyone - design should be usable on all devices by all of the people in all situations.
-Be accessible to the broadest possible audience.
 * Embrace diversity - encourage every member of the team to express themselves freely in a safe and supportive environment, allowing everyone to bring their own unique backgrounds and experiences with them.

 <!--